• Skip to primary navigation

 • Lemon juice - I recommend using lemon juice, in addition to vinegar, because it adds a lovely zesty flavor to my Green Beans and Potatoes Italian style.

-• Parsley - Italian flat leaf parsley is the best choice here.
-I find it has the strongest flavor and is easiest to chop.
+• Parsley – Italian flat-leaf parsley is the best choice here.
+I find it has the best flavor and is easiest to chop.
+If you purchased too much parsley, use it to make my Italian Salsa Verde.
+You won’t regret it!

 • Salt - Don’t be afraid of salt, it brings out all the delicious flavors in my Green Beans and Potatoes recipe.